Donald Trump's presidential campaign unveiled a new logo resembling a swastika.

 On 27 November 2015, an image purportedly showing Republican presidential candidate Donald Trump’s new campaign logo, one that drew criticism for being reminiscent of the swastika symbol of Germany’s Nazi Party, began circulating via Twitter.

 However, the purported logo shown above, which can be seen to contain a swastika in the negative space between the four Ts, did not originate with Trump’s campaign.
-It was a spoof based on Trump’s personality and public statements that was created by the satirical web site Facthole:
+It was a spoof based on Trump’s personality and public statements created by the satirical web site Facthole:

 Declaring it the “best, most luxurious, and most expensive logo that any campaign could have,” Donald Trump proudly unveiled his new campaign logo today.